-Pasadena is not only one of the most beautiful of citics, with a climate of unexcelled equality and healthfulness, but it is also noted for the morality, refinement, and culture of its citizens.
-Being purely a residential town, ten miles from the factories and markets of Los Angeles, it is surrounded by safeguards and privileges that fit it for the guardianship of youth.
+Pasadena is not only one of the most beautiful of cities, with a climate of unexcelled equality and healthfulness, but it is also noted for the morality, refinement, and culture of its citizens.
+Being notably a residential town, ten miles from the factories and markets of Los Angeles, it is surrounded by safeguards and privileges that fit it for the guardianship of youth.
 Saloons are prohibited by charter.
 Boys under age are shut out by statute from questionable places of amusement, of which there are few.
-A curfew law keeps younger boys off the streets at night.
-Pasadena is known as "the city of churches and schools."
-It is also frequently called "the most beautiful town in the world."
+Pasadena is known as "the city of churches and schools," and is also frequently called "the most beautiful town in the world."
 To be surrounded by an atmosphere of purity and beauty is no hindrance to a training in utility.